For visitor security information, please visit our dedicated page.

 Please contact us 24 hours prior to your visit to check the availability of the mobility vehicle on +44(0)131 225 9846 or email visitor information.

-A limited number of wheelchairs are available on a first come, first served basis, and can be requested from the castle staff.
-Please note – pushing is hard work on the steep cobbled roadways.
+A limited number of wheelchairs are also available on a first come, first served basis, and can be requested from the castle staff.

 Areas unsuitable for wheelchair access

 Stairs into the following, make these areas unsuitable for wheelchairs:

 - The Military Prisons

 Most of these are accessible for more mobile visitors and staff are happy to give advice.

 Audio guides are available for hire just past the castle gates on the right.
 Handsets use a push button system.
 Subject to availability.

 A summary of the National War Museum displays is included in the main audio tour of the castle.
 There are transcripts and an induction loop.

 Available to hire in English, French, German, Spanish, Italian, Japanese, Russian and Mandarin.

 20% discount for Historic Scotland Members and Explorer Pass holders.